fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/sootling-saga/index.md

 +++
 title = 'Sootling Saga'
 summary = '''
-_Sootling Saga_ is a sidescrolling platformer.
+Sootling Saga is a sidescrolling platformer.
 It was the first game project at [The Game Assembly](https://thegameassembly.com) and was made in Unity.
 I was one of the few in my group with prior experience of Unity, so I assisted my other programmers as much as I could.

+Game Programmer Responsibilities
+  *  Building/shipping
+  *  Checkpoints
+  *  Editor playtest tooling
+  *  UI
+  *  Scene transitions
+  *  Score/pickups
+  *  Cutscene playback
 '''
 tags = ['C-sharp', 'Unity', 'Perforce', 'Taiga'] date = 2024-01-07T18:57:04+01:00